-We consent to incorporation by reference in the Registration Statement (Nos.
-333-59563, 333-11860, 333-100004, 333-119504) on Form S-8 of The Toro Company, of our report dated June 23, 2011, relating to the statements of net assets available for benefits of The Toro Company Investment, Savings, and Employee Stock Ownership Plan as of December 31, 2010 and 2009, the related statements of changes in net assets available for benefits for the years then ended, and the supplemental schedule of Schedule H, line 4i - schedule of assets (held at end of year) as of December 31, 2010, which report appears in the December 31, 2010 annual report on Form 11-K of The Toro Company Investment, Savings, and Employee Stock Ownership Plan.
+We consent to incorporation by reference in the Registration Statement (No. 333-119506) on Form S-8 of The Toro Company, of our report dated June 23, 2011, relating to the statements of net assets available for benefits of The Toro Company Profit-Sharing Plan for Plymouth Union Employees as of December 31, 2010 and 2009, and the related statements of changes in net assets available for benefits for the years then ended, which report appears in the December 31, 2010 annual report on Form 11-K of The Toro Company Profit-Sharing Plan for Plymouth Union Employees.